portfolio-performance/portfolio-help/docs/en/reference/file/new.md

     ![](images/quote-feeds.png)

     Downloading historical prices for large-cap (big companies) stocks is relatively straightforward.
 However, obtaining data for less common stocks, mutual funds, bonds, bitcoin, etc., can sometimes be more challenging.
-We explore these topics in depth in [Downloading Historial Prices](../../how-to/download-historical-prices.md) in the how-to section.
+We explore these topics in depth in [Downloading Historical Prices](../../how-to/downloading-historical-prices.md) in the how-to section.

     !!!
 Note
         An alternative but convenient method for securities listed on XETRA is to utilize the Portfolio Report website.
-See [how-to > Using Portfolio Report](../../how-to/portfolioreport.md) for more info.
+See [how-to > Using Portfolio Report](../../how-to/historical-prices/portfolioreport.md) for more info.

 - ### **Latest Quote**